Texas Higher Education IT Leadership Summit 2024 Banner

 Greg Brandenburg, Vice President and Chief Information Officer, Mary Hardin-Baylor

-Frank Feagans, Vice President and Chief Information Officer, University of Texas Dallas
+Stephanie McCane, Assistant Vice President for Business Operations and Services, University of Texas at Dallas

 11:10 am Central